braincogsci/mbcs-projects/Miscellaneous/Formatting and Publication Guidelines.md

 	- Assessor
 	- Examiner

-An example cover page has been posted to the programme Canvas page.

 ## Publishing work
 In some cases, there will be the possibility to submit your Literature Thesis or Research Project report in a scientific journal.
 This is something we wholly encourage, but please note the following: